nosas/blog/deep_learning_python/ch2/article.md

 ### Backpropagation algorithm

 Using the backpropagation algorithm, we can get the gradient of the loss with respect to the weights and biases of the network.

-### Gradient descent

-Gradient descent is a common technique for optimizing neural networks.
-It is a process of iteratively moving the weights and biases of a neural network towards the minimum of the loss function.

 ### Stochastic gradient descent